Will I make friends, and can I change houses/classes if I am unhappy?

 Crossing the A27.

 The only safe method to cross the A27 is to use the footbridge.
 From the south, this will be accessed via the new footpath and cycleway that run to and from the school.
 From the north, it should be accessed via the footpath that cuts through the Whyke estate and can be accessed from within the estate or from the Whyke Road.
 Parents and pupils should not attempt to use the crossing on the Whyke Road by the Hunston Roundabout.
 There is a safe crossing point further north near Kingsham Avenue.
 You can access the footpath from inside the Whyke estate and then you do not need to cross over again.

 Are Primary children who are travelling by bus with seniors able to wait with car sharing siblings between different start and finish times?

 Essentially, pupils will gather at the meeting point of the youngest child and if they are not in a club or WAC they will need to be collected.
-More precise details will be available as soon as we can review onsite ahead of the start of term.

 Suggested walking route to Chichester Free School